oswida/cyber/docs/en/background.md

 1. I feel I deserve better.
 2. The premises were bought out by dodgy types.
 They smelled like gangsters from a distance.
-3. A customer lost something in the premises (just like that!) and they accused me.
+3. A customer lost something on the premises (just like that!) and they accused me.
 4. I have to provide for my family and they say I can earn more here.
 5. The boss said that the new androids are cheaper and work better than me.
 6. I want to open my own place and for that I need funds.